quicwg/base-drafts/draft-ietf-quic-tls.md

 all CRYPTO frames for that encryption level have been acknowledged by its peer.
-However, this does not guarantee that no further packets will need to be received or sent at that encryption level because a peer might not have received all the acknowledgements necessary to reach the same state.
+However, this does not guarantee that no further packets will need to be received or sent at that encryption level because a peer might not have received all the acknowledgments necessary to reach the same state.

 Though an endpoint might retain older keys, new data MUST be sent at the highest currently-available encryption level.
 Only ACK frames and retransmissions of